 Give the kids some water and a paintbrush.
-They “paint” the sidewalk with the water.
+They “paint” the sidewalk, driveway or patio with the water.
 NO CLEAN-UP.
 Enough said.

 Sand or Fake Sand or Rocks

 Kids like to dig.
 Give them sand or small rocks (both available for cheap at the hardware store).
 If you have very small children, use something edible like cornmeal or oatmeal.
 Dump it in a pile in your yard, or fill up a big plastic bin or a large pot.
-Give the kids some sand toys and plastic animals.
+Give the kids sand toys and plastic animals to play with.
 Hours of fun!

-Print out this scavenger hunt sheet with items for the kids to find.
-Try one with stuff they can find in your yard or at the park: a bird, a leaf, a stick, etc. If you forget to print this, you can simply shout these things out from the porch where you are chilling out.
+Print out this scavenger hunt sheet (click on the pic below to launch a printable pdf) with items for the kids to find.
+Give them a crayon to mark things off as they see them.
+If you forget to print this, you can simply shout these things out from the porch where you are chilling out.

 I also like to do Colour Hunts in the summer.
 Again, I sit on the porch and yell at the kids like a drill sargeant: “Find me something yellow!
 Find me something purple!”